Ritchie, Illinois

 Ritchie is home to several dozen houses, the Wesley Township hall, a church, a grain elevator, and the house of the founder of Ritchie.
 His house is located at the eastern entry into Ritchie along Illinois Route 102.
 A railroad track passing through the community was dismantled in the 1990s, but the bridge that carried it over Forked Creek and Route 102 remains.
+Ritchie was founded by the Leasure's, Butler's and Warriner families.
+There used to be a museum of the families but it burned down.

+Demographics

+Ritchie first appeared as a census designated place in the 2020 U.S. census.

+2020 census

+Education

+It is in the Wilmington Community Unit School District 209U.